ZhangNingSAU/Spring-2021-CSCI-270-Networks-and-Data-Comm/Slides/Chapter 10.md

 + proprietary versions of STP by manufacturers such as Cisco and Extreme Networks

 #### SPB at layer 3
++ making them more compatible with various types of technologies such as the connection protocols used on storage networks.

 ### Switch Port Security
 + Unused switch, router, or server ports can be accessed and exploited by hackers if they are not disabled.